Peter Alliss: Early life

-Playing career
+Professional career

 In 1946, Alliss played golf for England boys against Scotland, winning both his foursomes and singles matches.
 In the subsequent Boys Amateur Championship, Alliss was the favourite but lost in the quarter-finals to Donald Dunstan from Manchester at the 19th hole.

 Alliss turned professional in 1947, at the age of 16, as an assistant to his father at Ferndown Golf Club in Dorset.
 Peter and Percy travelled to the Royal Liverpool Golf Club in Hoylake to play in the 1947 Open Championship.
 Peter scored 86 in his first qualifying round on the Championship course and failed to qualify.
 Percy also struggled on the Hoylake course and failed to qualify by a stroke after rounds of 74 and 82.

 In 1948, Alliss impressed in the Coombe Hill Assistants' Tournament but came to more prominence in the Manchester Evening Chronicle Tournament where his 69 was the only score under 70 on the final day.
 He finished tied for 9th and won the assistants' prize.
 He also won the assistant's prize in the West of England Championship.
 The PGA Assistants' Championship was restarted in 1949 and Alliss finished tied for 2nd place, five strokes behind Harry Weetman, 10 years his senior.

-From June 1949 to June 1951, Alliss served two years' National Service in the RAF.
+From June 1949 to June 1951, Alliss served two years' National Service in the RAF Regiment.
 This limited his golfing activities although he did play in a few tournaments during this period.

 In 1952, Alliss finished tied for 5th place in the Coombe Hill Assistants' Tournament, qualifying him for the Gor-Ray Cup, the Assistants' Championship, from 20 to 22 May.
 He won three of his four matches comfortably but only beat John Vamplew at the 21st hole in the quarter-finals.
 In the 36-hole final he beat Tony Harman 5&4.